I've been running my web server and WordPress site nearly a couple of years now. My goto plugins for protection are:

 Recently the login attempts seemed to have been spiralling upwards.
 With this many automated attempts, you can't feel safe, and I've been thinking for a while, it's only a matter of time until they find a zero-day vulnerability.

-So, this week I decided to block my wp-admin folder where the admin area of WordPress is, this is using the Apache web servers basic authentication with the .htaccess file.
-What I didn't realise, is that there are some functions there which are needed by other parts of my site such as the booking system.
+My first attempt was to block my wp-admin folder where the admin area of WordPress is, but it turned out to be a bad idea.
+What I didn't realise, is that there are some AJAX functions there which are needed by other parts of my site such as the booking system.
 Thankfully, someone was kind enough to inform me about the problem 😉